Have you ever heard of someone being awarded a large amount of money (from a lawsuit, lottery, etc) and wondered if they receive it all at once?

 5) College.
 If the kids are becoming of age and you don’t want them to have to deal with student loan debt, a lump sum payment may help to finance their education.

-Before I Sell Your Structured Settlement, Do the Following:
+Before You Sell Your Structured Settlement, Do the Following:

 Just like any investment, you should understand what it is you may be getting yourself into before you do it.
 The sale of a structured settlement is no different.
 And because of the magnitude of how much money is on the table, it is not a decision to be taken lightly.